 The UX Check extension encourages the classification of feedback into one of ten different categories based on the '10 Heuristics for User Interface Design' by renowned UX practitioner Jakob Nielsen, although you can customise these categories if you so wish.

-If you're working with HTTP requests returning JSON data, as many developers do these days, you may find yourself frustrated by the lack of formatting and syntax highlighting when Chrome and Firefox present JSON to you.
+If you're working with HTTP requests returning JSON data, as many developers are these days, you may find yourself frustrated by the lack of formatting and syntax highlighting when Chrome and Firefox present JSON to you.
 Luckily, JSONView comes to the rescue here.
 When installed, this will apply styling and syntax highlighting to your JSON document, and adds a context menu to grab individual values.
 This makes for a tremendous improvement in readability, and can make it much easier to spot the data you're looking for, or even errors.

 You can also customise the formatting with a built-in style editor, which uses CSS to define the colours and formatting applied.